JuliaLang/julia/doc/src/base/sort.md

 # Sorting and Related Functions

 Julia has an extensive, flexible API for sorting and interacting with already-sorted arrays of values.
-By default, Julia picks reasonable algorithms and sorts in ascending order:
+By default, Julia picks reasonable algorithms and sorts in standard ascending order:

 ```jldoctest
 julia> sort([2,3,1])